Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 Arch Linux and Manjaro on TUXEDO computers

-One of the most important differentiators between Linux distributions is the update strategy.
-Most distributors release a version of their distribution and then deliver only security updates and other essential bug fixes via the package repositories.
-As a rule, only fundamental applications, such as the browser (Firefox or Chromium), which would otherwise have severe security vulnerabilities and for which users absolutely expect updates, are exempt from this rule.
+One of the most important distinguishing criteria between Linux distributions is the update strategy.
+Most distributors release one version of their distribution and then only deliver security updates and important bug fixes via the package sources.
+The only exceptions to this rule are usually central applications such as the browser (Firefox or Chromium), which would otherwise have important security vulnerabilities and where users expect updates to be mandatory.

-With other central components such as the kernel, only security patches are backported to the delivered version, the version number of the corresponding package does not change thereby.
-Only with a distribution upgrade from one version to the next is the complete software inventory brought up to date.
-Most large distributions such as Debian, Fedora or Ubuntu work according to this principle.
+For other central components such as the kernel, only security patches are backported to the delivered version; the version number of the corresponding package does not change as a result.
+Only when a distribution is upgraded from one version to the next is the entire software inventory brought up to date.
+Most major distributions such as Debian, Fedora or Ubuntu work according to this principle.

 Rolling Release Distributions

 The situation is completely different with rolling release distributions.
-Once installed, the complete operating system always remains current – from the application programs, over the desktop environment, down to the operating system core and the drivers.
+Once installed, the entire operating system always remains up-to-date - from the application programs to the desktop environment, right down to the operating system kernel and drivers.
 These distributions include Arch Linux, the Arch-derived Manjaro, as well as Siduction or the Tumbleweed branch of openSUSE.
-There is also a – albeit unofficial – rolling release branch of Ubuntu called Rolling Rhino Remix.
+There is also an – albeit unofficial – rolling release branch of Ubuntu called Rolling Rhino Remix.

-Rolling release does not necessarily mean bleeding edge, i.e., the provision of updated packages in the shortest possible time after the official release of the developers.
-Larger updates, such as those of desktop environments and the associated underlying frameworks GTK or Qt, can take a few weeks before the new features are rolled out to users.
-The package maintainers of the distributions ensure that the updated software harmonizes well with the rest of the software through extensive tests.
+Rolling release does not necessarily mean bleeding-edge, i.e. the provision of updated packages in the shortest possible time after the official release by the developers.
+Major updates, such as those of desktop environments and the associated underlying frameworks GTK or Qt, may well take a few weeks for the new features to be rolled out to users.
+Through extensive testing, the package maintainers of the distributions ensure that the updated software harmonizes well with the rest of the software.

 Intermediate path with TUXEDO OS

-In TUXEDO OS, we take a compromise between rolling release and "point release", i.e., the classic versioning model.
-TUXEDO OS uses its own package repositories so that important and central components such as the KDE Plasma desktop, the kernel, Mesa, Pipewire and Wireplumber as well as the Firefox browser can be updated independently.
-Our driver configuration service Tomte ensures that the system is always up-to-date without users having to take action themselves.
+With TUXEDO OS we are making a compromise between rolling release and „point release“, i.e. the classic versioning model.
+TUXEDO OS uses its own package sources so that important central components such as the KDE Plasma desktop, the kernel, Mesa, Pipewire and Wireplumber as well as the Firefox browser can be updated independently.
+Our driver configuration service Tomte ensures that the system configuration is always up-to-date without users having to do anything themselves.

 Arch/Manjaro on TUXEDO notebooks

-Among the most widely used rolling release distros are Arch Linux and Manjaro, which itself builds on Arch but maintains its own package repositories.
-Manjaro, with its graphical installation routine and preconfigured desktop images, is aimed at users who expect their computer to be installed quickly and as easily as possible.
-Arch Linux, on the other hand, comes without a graphical installation wizard: The recommended installation is done by hand on the command line, and a manual guides you through the process.
-In the meantime, however, there is also a script with archinstall, which relieves the user of a lot of work during the installation.
+The most frequently used rolling release distros include Arch Linux and Manjaro, which itself is based on Arch but maintains its own package sources.
+With its graphical installation routine and preconfigured desktop images, Manjaro is aimed at users who expect their computer to be installed quickly and as easily as possible.
+Arch Linux, on the other hand, does without a graphical installation wizard: The recommended installation is done by hand on the command line, with instructions (in German or English) guiding you through the process.
+In the meantime, however, there is also archinstall, a script that does a lot of the work for the user during installation.

-Since the installation process of Arch Linux is always changing and the community wiki guides you step by step through the setup, we do not provide our own installation instructions here.
+Since the installation process of Arch Linux is constantly changing and the Wiki guides the community step by step through the installation, we will not provide our own installation instructions here.
 Despite all the simplifications, installing Arch Linux still requires some Linux know-how.
-If you are unsure about the partitioning of the drives, if terms like Pulseaudio, WirePlumber or NetworkManager mean nothing to you, then we rather recommend Manjaro.
-You can also install this distribution via the TUXEDO WebFAI if you have a suitable device.
+If you are unsure about partitioning the drives, if terms such as Pulseaudio, WirePlumber or NetworkManager mean nothing to you, then we recommend that you take the step to Manjaro.
+You can also install this distribution on suitable devices via the TUXEDO WebFAI.

-In contrast to TUXEDO OS, when installing Arch Linux on a TUXEDO notebook, the TUXEDO Control Center and the hardware-specific kernel modules are not automatically installed.
+In contrast to TUXEDO OS, the TUXEDO Control Center and the hardware-specific kernel modules are not automatically installed when Arch Linux is installed on a TUXEDO notebook.
 Depending on the device, the system may therefore not work optimally.
-We therefore recommend installing the packages tuxedo-keyboard-ite-dkms, tuxedo-keyboard-dkms and tuxedo-control-center-bin.
-However, Arch Linux does not yet include these packages in its official package sources, the community maintains installation recipes in the Arch User Repository.
-With an AUR helper like Yay, the installation is quite easy.
+We therefore recommend installing the packages tuxedo-drivers-dkms and tuxedo-control-center-bin.
+However, Arch Linux does not yet have these packages in its official package sources.
+However, the community maintains installation recipes in the Arch User Repository.
+With an AUR helper like Yay the installation is quite easy.

 sudo pacman -S --needed git base-devel